-LEI (Lead, Expose, Inspire) is an annual workforce development exposure event provided by ClimbHI, the Hawaii Tourism Authority andHawaii’s local tourist and hospitality industry.
-The program began in 2012 with 300 Hawaii high school students spending a day learning about the hospitality industry and the value of graduating from high school and going on to pursue a post-secondary education.
-During the course of the day’s program the students meet, learn, and experience job opportunities that the hospitality industry can provide.
-Students also receive exposure on filling out job/college applications, resumes, personal finance, and support resources.
+LEI is a HTA-sponsored workforce development project created by ClimbHI to inspire Hawai’i’s youth to select careers in the Hawai’i visitor industry by providing them with the necessary means to achieve success.
+From the student’s perspective, LEI represents an opportunity for Leadership, Exploration, and Inspiration, and from the hospitality industry’s perspective, LEI provides an opportunity to Lead, Expose, and Inspire Hawai’i’s youth.
+The program began in 2011 with 300 Hawai’i high school students spending a day learning about the hospitality industry and the value of graduating from high school and going on to pursue a post-secondary education.
+During the course of the day’s program, the students meet, learn, and experience job opportunities that the hospitality industry can provide.
+Students also receive advice on filling out job/college applications, resumes, personal finance, and support resources.

 LEAD — EXPOSE — INSPIRE